-Long in the works since the 1987 romance that became the guilty pleasure of a generation, pic is a revisitation in a new setting of the same themes of love, self-discovery and sexualized dance.
-Swapping to late ’50s Cuba -- against the backdrop of Castro’s revolution -- superficial but entertaining pic should prove commercially vibrant.
+Long in the works and the result of various attempted incarnations in the 17 years since Patrick Swayze and Jennifer Grey locked hips in the 1987 romance that became the guilty pleasure of a generation, “Dirty Dancing: Havana Nights” is less a sequel than a revisitation in a new setting of the same themes of young love, self-discovery and sexualized dance.
+Swapping early 1960s Catskills for late ’50s Cuba — against the backdrop of Castro’s revolution no less — the superficial but entertaining new pic offers equal parts freshness and kitsch appeal set to a pulsating Latin soundtrack that should prove commercially vibrant.

 While teenage girls would seem the prime target for the Artisan-Miramax co-prod — going out Stateside through Lions Gate and offshore through Miramax — the original pic’s legions of passionate fans also likely will be curious to see how the formula has held up over time.